root-project/training/SummerStudentCourse/2022/readme.md

 Please note that all participants must bring their own laptop to the workshop and, if possible, install ROOT beforehand: no time will be dedicated to the installation of ROOT.

-[ROOT version 6.16](https://root.cern.ch/content/release-61600) will be used during the tutorial: other versions will not be adequate.
-The Windows release is in alpha mode and will not be adequate.
+[ROOT version 6.24](https://root.cern.ch/content/release-62400) or newer will be used during the exercises.
+Participants might still be able to run the exercises with older ROOT versions, but upgrading is recommended.
+The Windows release is in beta mode and therefore is not adequate to follow this course.

 #### If installing ROOT is not possible

-If you don't manage to install ROOT on your machine, you will be using the version available on the `lxplus7` cluster.
-In this case, please make sure you can establish a graphics ssh connection to `lxplus7.cern.ch` using your CERN account (`ssh -XY youruser@lxplus7.cern.ch`).
+If you don't manage to install ROOT on your machine, you can use the version available on the `lxplus` cluster.
+In this case, please make sure you can establish a graphics ssh connection to `lxplus.cern.ch` using your CERN account (`ssh -XY youruser@lxplus.cern.ch`).

 ### Make sure you can log in to SWAN